 Sunday, May 6 to Saturday June 16, 2018 (6 weeks)

 Gadachrili Gora Regional Archaeological Project Expedition

-This will be the second year of the University of Toronto’s summer program in Georgia.
+This will be the second year of the University of Toronto’s Summer Program in Georgia.
 The Gadachrili Gora Regional Archaeological Project Expedition (GRAPE) is an international multidisciplinary research project investigating the emergence of farming economies in the South Caucasus and the influence of the Near East on the development of local Neolithic cultures and, conversely, the influence of Caucasia on the Near East.
-This program provides a unique opportunity to receive intensive training in archaeological field and survey methods at the sites of Gadachrili Gora.
+This program provides a unique opportunity to receive intensive training in archaeological field and survey methods at the sites of Gadachrili Gora and Shulaveris Gora.

 Be part of the research team that uncovered the earliest evidence of winemaking!
 The 2017 Summer Abroad Program in Georgia took park in this incredible discovery under the supervision of Dr. Stephen Batiuk and Andrew Graham, Gadachrili Gora Regional Archaeological Project Expedition (GRAPE).
 The 2018 Summer Abroad Program in Georgia will continue to offer students a rare opportunity to contribute to the search for the origins of wine production.